 The Safe at Home program supports you (and your children if you have any) to stay at home and have the violent person leave.

 Staying in your home reduces your risk of homelessness, and your risk of losing connection to your job, community, school, friends, family and other support networks.

-Call our First Response Team on 1800 436 967 and they can assess if this program would be right for you.
+Call our Client and Residency Management (CARM) team on 1800 436 967 and they can assess if this program would be right for you.

 Our case managers can also organise private rental brokerage.
 This can help you to stay in your area in private rented accommodation.
 We can organise a limited rental subsidy which can help you to pay rent when you move into a new home.
 Your case manager will explain whether this program is right for you.